 By Suneel D. Kamath, MD

 Dr. Kamath is a fellow in the Division of Hematology/Oncology at Northwestern University Feinberg School of Medicine.
-His clinical interest is in gastrointestinal malignancies and his research focus is in combination immunotherapy with radiation therapy.
-He has been an ASCO member since 2015.
-You can follow him on Twitter @SKamath_MD.
+His clinical interest is in gastrointestinal malignancies and his academic interests are in clinical trial development and the intersection of media and medicine.
+Follow him on Twitter @SKamath_MD.